 Cervical Screening supervision by an SHQ nurse in trainee’s own workplace

 SHQ instructing nurses may also be available to supervise nurses in their own workplace.
 The trainee’s workplace is responsible for organizing specific cervical screening clinics and booking all clients.
 Clinical services are conducted on behalf of a supervising doctor whose Provider Number is used for pathology purposes.
 This doctor is responsible for the overall care and follow-up of the clients.

 Nurses wishing to choose this option must contact the Manager of Nurse education to negotiate the number of hours.
 This depends on the competency already achieved by the nurse.
 A minimum of 7 hours is required.

 Recognition of prior learning is available to nurses who seek credit for prior study and or existing skills. (fees apply)

 Before you start

-When you have registered and paid for your modules you will receive information on how to access your readings and pre course activities from the SHQ dropbox account.
-They will be available approximately 4 weeks from the date of attendance.
+When you have registered and paid for your modules you will receive information on how to access your readings and pre-course activities.
+They will be available approximately 4 weeks before the date of attendance.